 The discs in your back have the important job of allowing your spine to move without injury to the vertebral bones.
 But if a disc slips out of place or bulges, it can place pressure on the nearby nerves and cause pain throughout your back and body.
-Experienced neurosurgeon Richard Kim MD MS Inc frequently treats symptoms of a herniated disc at his offices in Newport Beach, California.
-To explore treatments for your herniated disc and find pain relief, call Richard Kim MD MS Inc or book an appointment online today.
+Experienced neurosurgeon Richard Kim MD MS Inc frequently treats symptoms of a herniated disc at his offices in Newport Beach, CA and Orange, CA. To explore treatments for your herniated disc and find pain relief, call Richard Kim MD MS Inc or book an appointment online today.

 The discs in your back act as cushions between each of your vertebrae.
 The discs are soft on the inside with a firmer outer layer.
 A herniated disc happens when a disc ruptures, slips out of place, or bulges into your spinal canal.

 Herniated discs are most common in your lumbar spine (lower back).
 However, you can also get one in your cervical spine (neck).
 Your discs slowly become weaker over time as you age and become increasingly vulnerable to damage and displacement.